 This podcast talks about the Kawa Model where we become the student and our client becomes the theorist and where there is no separation between person, occupation and environment.
 It is a model where there are no boxes and circles with directional arrows, simply a river…..the river of life.

 Learn about the KAWA model and helpful guiding questions to use in practice.

-This resource link provides quick summaries and references for various OT theories and models.
+This resource link provides a quick summary and references for the CMOP-E and other OT theories and models.

-This resource link provides quick summaries and references for OT theories and models.
+This resource link provides a quick summary and references for the PEO model and other OT theories and models.